sb-dor/gps_tracker/readme.md

 -------------------------------------
 # 🛰️ GPS Tracking App

 A cross-platform GPS tracking application built with Flutter.
 It allows users to track their location in real time and view their position on a map.
-The app also supports background location tracking.
+The app also supports background location tracking (Android and iOs).

 ## ✅ Features